isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Protected data often looks tempting to enable arbitrary improvements through derivation.
 Often, what you get is unprincipled changes and errors.
 [Prefer `private` data](#Rc-private) with a well-specified and enforced invariant.
-Alternative, and often better, [keep data out of any class used as an interface](#Rh-abstract).
+Alternatively, and often better, [keep data out of any class used as an interface](#Rh-abstract).

 ##### Note